NH corn mazes are fun, unique way to spend a fall day

 118 North River Road

-About: The Coppal House Farm probably has one of the best corn maze designs in the state.
-Each year they outdo themselves with a bigger and better design than the year before.
-This year's design is a shamrock.
+About: The Coppal House Farm probably has one of the best corn maze designs in the Granite State.
+Each year, they outdo themselves with a bigger and better design than the year before.
+This year’s design is a river otter.

 Cost: $9 for adults (13+), $7 for children (5-12) and seniors (62+), free for kids under 4.